We encourage existing students to consider joining the Guild – Wycombe High School’s student association.

 Let us help you find a friend or member of staff.
 Please tell us their full name and if possible dates at WHS/LVHS.
 Email us at firstname.lastname@example.org.

 Guild members are potentially a tremendous resource for WHS as there are numerous ways in which Guild members can become involved in the life of the School, to the benefit of the girls.
 Please let us know how you would like to become involved by completing the Guild Links form and returning it to email@example.com.

-Why not join the Official Wycombe High School Facebook Group (members of staff and former students only please) and if you have your own business become a member of the WHS Business Directory on Facebook to help network and promote fellow WHS entrepreneurs.
+Why not join the Official Wycombe High School Facebook Group (members of staff and former students only please) and our Former Wycombe High School Students & Staff group on linked in.
+If you have your own business become a member of the WHS Business Directory on Facebook to help network and promote fellow WHS entrepreneurs.
 You can also follow us on Twitter @WycHighAlumnae

-If you would like to be a part of our lunchtime talks, please email us at email@example.com.
+We would love to find out about your journey after Wycombe High School and how your career has developed over the years.
+If you would like to be a part of our Inspire and Career talks, please email us at firstname.lastname@example.org.

 We are very fortunate in having such a comprehensive collection of school records, photos, timetables, exercise books, text books, uniform etc. which can be used to trace the history of the school, from its foundation in 1901, and the lives of past pupils.

 To preserve the heritage and history of Wycombe High School and the Wycombe High School Guild

 To enhance and contribute to the learning experience of students at Wycombe High School